jvhellemondt/api-time-registration/docs/features/change-time-entry.design-document.md

 ## 🧱 Architecture

 - **Feature-driven design** (FDD) is an agile methodology that organizes development around delivering client-valued features, ensuring incremental and tangible progress.
-From an architecture perspective, FDD aligns with Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS), Event Sourcing, and Event-Driven Architecture to create a scalable, maintainable system for managing time entries.
+From an architecture perspective, FDD aligns with Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS), Event Sourcing, and Event-Driven Architecture to createRouter a scalable, maintainable system for managing time entries.

 ---